jphdotam/HML/README.md

 # HML

 This is the repository for the His pacing machine learning project.

+`train.py` - Train the 3 CNNs via 3-fold cross-validation across the training set

+`test.py` - Evaluate the ensembled 3 CNNs on the testing dataset

+`vis.py` - Create the saliency maps

 ![Confusion matrix](cm.png)

-`train.py` - Train the 3 CNNs via 3-fold cross-validation across the training ser
-`test.py` - Evaluate the ensembled 3 CNNs on the testing dataset `vis.py` - Create the saliency maps

 The Python version used is `3.8` and the following packages are required (all installed by with `conda` via the `conda-forge` channel)
 * `matplotlib`